ddd9898/UniSPAC/README.md

 ***
 ## System requirements

-Note⏰: Note: This is a PYQT-based demonstration.
+Note⏰: This is a PYQT-based demonstration.
 If you wish to use the UniSPAC tool directly, we recommend using napari-UniSPAC.
 To reproduce the training process, please refer to the  the `training` folder.

 ### System requirements